Latent Linear Quadratic Regulator for Robotic Control Tasks: Introduction

 \section{Introduction}

-Model predictive control (MPC) has been widely studied in the field of robotic control, e.g. quadruped locomotion~\citep{dicarlo2018dynamic, grandia2023perceptive} and drone racing~\citep{song2020learning}.
-As a model-based method, MPC strongly relies on an effective discrete-time dynamical model of the system, $x_{h+1} = f(x_h, u_h)$, where $x, u$ represent state and control respectively.
-Model accuracy enables MPC with future prediction and optimization of control actions to be taken.
-However, solving an instance of MPC problem can be extremely computationally expensive~\citep{diehl2009efficient}, especially for nonlinear dynamical model $f$, making it limited for online deployment on embedded devices.
+Model predictive control (MPC) has achieved remarkable success in robotic applications such as quadruped locomotion~\citep{dicarlo2018dynamic, grandia2023perceptive} and agile drone racing~\citep{song2020learning}.
+As a model-based control method, MPC optimizes future control sequences by predicting system evolution under a dynamic model $x_{h+1} = f_d(x_h, u_h)$, where $x$ and $u$ denote the system state and control input, respectively.
+However, the computational burden of solving MPC problems—particularly for nonlinear high-dimensional dynamics—remains a major obstacle to real-time deployment on embedded robotic platforms, e.g., humanoids~\citep{katayama2023model}.